Born in 1877, Jesse Livermore is possibly the most famous trader in history.

 The same trading rules which made him millions, caused him to lose everything when he lost control of himself.

-Still, there are valuable lessons to be learnt from Jesse Livermore’s trading experience.
+Still, there are valuable lessons to be learned from Jesse Livermore’s trading experience.

 Jesse Livermore’s 25 Trading Lessons